 West clearly divided X into two sections.
 The first section is pretty vibrant and fun but still with a couple of ominous signs.
 It also features a lot of sexually-charged scenes that were tastefully done.
 And the second one that’s just pure atmospheric horror.
 With effective and gory murders all culminating in one hell of a finale.
 Now, I must say that the barn scene almost killed this movie for me.
 It felt so unrealistic that I lost the connection with the movie almost altogether.
 Luckily, everything got back on track pretty soon.

 All of the cast did a terrific job and I don’t want to single anyone out.
 Finally, I just have to mention that I think that the decision not to cast actual old people for the old couple was a huge mistake.
 The makeup they used was quite bad and it broke the immersion several times.
 I hope they avoided this in the sequel that’s already been shot.
 Titled Pearl, it’s supposed to come out in just a couple of months.
+Update, those months have passed, so check out Rabbit Reviews take on the movie Pearl.

 Director: Ti West